max-tillberg/ICE-Bridge/README.md

 This is still under development and will be delivered by request.

-### IDA ICE 5.0
+### IDA ICE 5

-ICEBridge 2.0 requires IDA ICE 5.0 or later, preferable IDA ICE 5.2.
+ICEBridge 2 requires IDA ICE 5.0 or later, preferable IDA ICE 5.2.
 ICEBridge for IDA ICE 4.8 can be found at https://github.com/maxtillberg/ICEBridge

 ![This is an image](https://github.com/maxtillberg/ICEBridge/blob/main/ICEBridge.png)

 ## Features

 1. Send CAD objects to IDA ICE to be used as geometrical input, for example shading objects, building bodies, thermal zones, IDA ICE Ifc objects (walls, windows, doors, slabs and spaces), windows, openings and more.
+Objects can be stored as CAD objects or CAD geometries depending on import preferences IDA ICE.
+CAD geometries are separated by color (3DS) or optionally object (OBJ).
-2. Read data from IDA ICE, for example zone result and field data through VTK.
+2. Read data from IDA ICE, for example zone geometry, result and field data through VTK.
+Data can be exported to Speckle.
 3. Post process IDA ICE field data, for example mean and median values.
 4. Send bitmaps to IDA ICE, for example field data and text strings like zone name.
+5. Visualize occupants in 3D for CFD analysis.

 ## Limitations